-Excerpts from personal interview held with RONALD DENNIS AUTH on Tuesday, December 3, 1974 at the Park City Police Department.
-Present during the interview besides Mr. AUTH were Ira Beal, Ron Ballantyne and Art Stones, officers from the Bountiful Police Department.
+Excerpts from personal interview held with RONALD A. on Tuesday, December 3, 1974 at the Park City Police Department.
+Present during the interview besides Mr. A were Ira Beal, Ron Ballantyne and Art Stones, officers from the Bountiful Police Department.

 BALLANTYNE: Having these rights in mind and understanding them, which you say you do, are you willing to talk to me?

 BALLANTYNE: Do you have any objections to us recording the conversation?

 RA: No, I don’t know anything about it.
 It doesn’t matter.